 In this style, endnotes are used for in-text citations with superscript numbers.
 Endnotes will typically be accompanied by a bibliography.

 While this style typically opts for the footnote method, endnotes can be used for referencing the in-text citations.
-These will be full citations that include page numbers much like the Turabian style.
+These will consist of full citations that include page numbers much like the Turabian style.

 All the Notes